-With cedar fever and COVID-19 on the rise, how to tell the difference
+With cedar fever on the rise, how to know if it’s allergies or a virus

 Share this story now

 In a state with a never-ending allergy season, Texans are no strangers to “cedar fever.”
-But with COVID-19 cases on the rise again, it can be hard to tell the difference between an allergic reaction to tree pollen and something more serious.
+But with cold and flu cases on the rise again, it can be hard to tell the difference between an allergic reaction to tree pollen and a virus.

 “Cedar fever is common in Texas,” says Jagadeshwar Reddy, MD, pulmonologist on the medical staff at Methodist Dallas Medical Center.
 “There are usually spikes in pollen counts in December, January, and even February when the cedar trees pollinate.”